 Zion Lutheran Church of Bone Lake

-“A Country Church dedicated to seeking God and serving people.”
+“A community of believers dedicated to seeking God and serving people.”

 - Member of LCMC since 2011.

 History of Zion Lutheran Church

 (taken from remembrances of early members)